 At SaaStr 2019 Tomasz Tunguz, Partner at Redpoint Ventures, presented survey results on B2B SaaS free trials.
-The survey revealed valuable learnings and we wanted to share and take a deeper dive on on some of the more surprising results.
+Survey results revealed valuable learnings and we wanted to share and take a deeper dive on on some of the more surprising results.

 But first, we want to thank Tom for sharing these valuable insights and encourage our readers to check out his blog post, Top 10 Learnings From The Redpoint Free Trial Survey.
 You can also listen to Tom discuss the survey results with Harry Stebbings on the official SaaStr Podcast episode 213.